L-L-S-A/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist

-Before requesting review, confirm that:
+Before requesting a review, confirm that:

 - [ ] The PR solves the ticket/requirement
 - [ ] The implementation matches the expected behavior/design